Apply Cool Roof Coating

 If you are a contractor or an aggressive do-it-yourselfer, applying elastomeric cool roof coatings can be an easy job.
 Good results require care, attention to detail, but few special skills.
 This bulletin takes you through many of the basics of coating a typical roof.

 Sprayed polyurethane foam, gravel, roofs over cathedral ceilings, as well as roofs with severe ponding problems are higher risk applications and should be discussed with us before proceeding.
 Product warranties may be limited or voided in these situations.
-See our How-To before coating shingle roofs.

 Please consider that a quality coating application will take time, often working in a very warm environment.
 Protect your eyes and skin from excessive exposure.
 In very warm weather, work early in the day.
 See our Cool Weather Application bulletin when applying coating from November through February (desert Southwest).

 Pails of material weigh over 60 pounds each and must be lifted to the roof.
 This requires strength and safe equipment.
 Consider pouring the coating into a smaller container to make lifting easier.

 A strong ladder and someone to help with the project are desirable.

 Carefully examine the roof membrane (surface material) for cracks, tears, blisters, evidence of ponding, exposed foam, and open seams.
 If already coated, evaluate the condition of the coating.
 Pay particular attention to areas around roof penetrations (vents, skylights, pipes, etc), ponding areas, cracks in parapet walls, and the attachment of roof membranes to parapet walls.
 Roofs should be in good condition to warrant coating.

 Serious roofing problems should always be referred to a qualified roofer for repair before attempting any coating.
 Coatings cannot save worn-out, dried-out, or structurally weak roofs.